phucanh1939/notes/computer/01_computer_basics/WhatIsAComputer.md

 A computer is an electronic device designed to process data (perform tasks by executing instructions from software programs).

+The underlying hardware in any computer performs the same basic functions:
+  - inputting data
+  - outputting data
+  - processing data
+  - storing data

 ### What is data?

 Data refers to raw facts, figures, or pieces of information that a computer can process, store, and manipulate.
 In its most basic form, data is represented as binary (1s and 0s) inside a computer.